 You need your confirmation slip from your online registration and proof of ID (Passport/ Birth Certificate/ Driver's Licence).
 If you have been to this University before, please bring your old student card.

 Where does ID card collection take place?

-The Exam Hall, aka the Public Theatre, during Postgraduate Orientation and Freshers Week (Please see College Map for further details)
+The Exam Hall, aka the Public Theatre, during Postgraduate Orientation and Freshers Week (Please see the College Map for further details)

 Will I receive a lecture room location map?